dcutting/Song/README.md

 # 2
 ```

-You can now write functions that process entire lists.
+With list destructuring, you can write functions that process entire lists.
 This function calculates the length of a list:

 ```
 [].length = 0
 [_|xs].length = 1 + xs.length
 ```

-Patterns can be nested as needed:
+And patterns can be nested as needed for more complex matches:

 ```
 [[], []].zip = []